vjovanov/actormig/actor-migration.md

 "Migration Overview" we describe the migration process and talk about changes in the [Scala distribution](http://www.scala-lang.org/downloads) that make the migration possible.
-Finally, in Section "Step by Step Guide for Migration to Akka" we show individual steps, with working examples, that are recommended when migrating from Scala Actors to Akka's actors.
+Finally, in Section "Step by Step Guide for Migrating to Akka" we show individual steps, with working examples, that are recommended when migrating from Scala Actors to Akka's actors.